Ten Ways To Support A NICU Mom

 Christine Reyes

-Christine Reyes is a mother of three, ages seven, three, and one.
-Her 3-year-old is a NICU miracle.
-She is also a stepmom to three older boys ages 24, 19, and 16.
-She is the matriarch of a very unique and loving blended family. for the last 18 years, she has been both general ed and special education teacher. her life experiences have given her the resilience to take on any task.
+Christine Reyes is a single mother of three, ages ten , six, and four .
+Her 6-year-old is a NICU miracle.
+She is also a stepmom to three older boys.
+For 18 years, she has been both general ed and special education teacher.
+Her life experiences have given her the resilience to take on any task.
 She has many hobbies and interests, some of which are going to the beach, taking her family to Disney World, traveling with family, photography, and crafting to name a few.
 Her influence and personality allow her to inspire other moms and families to learn about various topics such as taking care of children with special needs, fertility issues, developing early learning skills for children, understanding IEPs/504s, navigating the many ups and downs that are part of a NICU stay as well as the transition home and life after the NICU.
-Christine now owns her own business specializing in naturally based haircare, skincare and wellness products while also doing all that comes with being a mom too!
+Christine now owns her own business specializing in naturally based haircare, skincare, wellness and mental health products while also doing all that comes with being a mom too!
 Her journey is truly inspiring, regardless of all the trials that she has endured, she still manages to face life with a positive attitude, and always finds time to give back to women in the community.

 1 COMMENT